 There are three Elementor Pro plans:

-There is no lifetime option, and each plan comes with a 30-day money back guarantee.
+There is no lifetime option.
+All plans are billed annually.
+Each plan comes with a 30-day money back guarantee.

-For Beaver Builder, there are also three plans.
-Each plan allows unlimited sites, it just comes with different bundles:
+For Beaver Builder, there are also three premium plans.

-There is no lifetime plan, and Beaver Builder offers refunds if requested within the first 30 days.
+There is no lifetime plan option.
+All plans are billed annually.
+Beaver Builder offers refunds if requested within the first 30 days.

-Additionally, if you want access to theme building, Beaver Themer is an additional $147 for use on unlimited sites.
+Additionally, if you want access to Beaver Themer there is an additional $147 fee for use on unlimited sites.